A Deep Ensemble-based Wireless Receiver Architecture for Mitigating Adversarial Attacks in Automatic Modulation Classification: Our AMC Methodology

 \textbf{Training Details}: Each AMC classifier contained in the wireless receiver is trained using the Adam optimizer \cite{adam} with a batch size of 64 and a dynamic learning rate scheduler.
 Furthermore, an early stopping criterion with a patience of 50 epochs was used as the stopping condition for training on each model to achieve convergence (i.e., the model training is terminated when the loss on a validation set has not decreased in the last 50 successive epochs).
 Each model was trained using the categorical cross entropy cost function, which, for the time domain feature-based models, is given by

 for the $n^{\text{th}}$ raining sample $\mathbf{r}_{t,n}$, and

 over the entire training set containing $N$ samples.
+Note that $N$ denotes the number of samples in the training set whereas $\ell$ denotes the length of the received signal's observation window.
 Here, $\mathbf{y}_{n}$ is the one-hot encoded label of the $n^{\text{th}}$ signal (i.e., $y_j = 1$ if the ground truth label of the sample is modulation class $j$ and $y_j = 0$ otherwise), and $\hat{y}_{j}$ is the confidence assigned by the classifier, parameterized by $\theta$, that the given input is modulated according to constellation $j$.
 The categorical cross entropy cost for the frequency domain feature-based models is calculated similarly to (\ref{single_cost}) and (\ref{total_cost}), but with $\mathbf{R}_{t, n}$ and $\phi$ replacing the $\mathbf{r}_{t, n}$ and $\theta$, respectively, in (\ref{single_cost}).